-Goodman Gallery presents One that includes myth, a group exhibition about alternative storytelling practices expressed through meditative approaches to materiality.
-The exhibition draws inspiration from a statement made by novelist Alice Walker in 1983, positing that “a crazy quilt story is one that can jump back and forth in time and work on many different levels, and one that can include myth”.
+Goodman Gallery presents One that includes myth, a group exhibition about the meditative practices expressed through materiality, featuring work by thirteen contemporary artists from around the world with a focus on artists originating from the global South.
+The exhibition draws inspiration from a well-known statement by US novelist Alice Walker in 1983, stating that “a crazy quilt story is one that can jump back and forth in time and work on many different levels, and one that can include myth”.

 Ghada Amer | El Anatsui | Elizabet Cerviño | Leonardo Drew | Vibha Galhotra | Yee I-Lann | Remy Jungerman | Kapwani Kiwanga | Laura Lima | Tabita Rezaire | Naama Tsabar | Osman Yousefzada